Mohamed-s-negm/smart_watch_x1/README.md

 I have finished the class responsible for the machine learning model and it's inside ml_model.py file.
 The class has 2 attributes, either giving a data_path to train a new model or provide the model_file of a previously trained model.
 In case of trainning a new model, it automatocally splits and prepare the data.
 Then, the user has to call the method for which model he wants to train.
 After the training, a new file for the trained model can be found which can then be assigned to the model_file attribute which will automatically load the model and then, the model can be again used.

+I have created a file burn_cal.py which has a class responsible for handling the calculations of the calories burnt by the user for every entery the user enters for a duration of a 1 minute.

 The main_py.py has the main code for calling the previously made model to be used.